basham/swit-workshop-writing/slides.md

 Notes:
 This activity could be adapted in any number of ways.
 You could see how the time, place, or environment may affect the conversation; how any mental or physical impairments may affect the conversation; or make it so  or mental state of one or both person affects the conversation; or alter the outcome so that maybe only one or none of their goals are met.

-## Variations on pizza order

-1. Pizza rep is unaware that they're out of pineapple.
-2. Pizza rep gives incorrect delivery time.
-3. Customer forgot to update delivery address since their move.
-4. Customer makes call in a loud room in the house.